History of Kawhi Leonard in Timeline

 In July 2019, Kawhi Leonard moved to his hometown of Los Angeles and signed with the Clippers as a free agent.

-October 22, 2019: Leonard debuts for the Clippers
+October 22, 2019: Leonard Debuts for Clippers

-On October 22, 2019, Kawhi Leonard debuted for the Clippers, scoring 30 points in a win over the Los Angeles Lakers.
+On October 22, 2019, Kawhi Leonard debuted for the Clippers, recording 30 points, 6 rebounds, and 5 assists in a 112–102 win over the Los Angeles Lakers.

 2019: Improved Passing Game

-In the 2019–20 season, Kawhi Leonard improved his passing game, logging a career-high 4.9 assists per game, nearly doubling his career average.
+In the 2019–20 season, Leonard improved his passing game, logging a career-high 4.9 assists per game, nearly doubling his career average.

-January 14, 2020: Leonard scores season-high 43 points
+January 14, 2020: Leonard Scores Season-High 43 Points

-On January 14, 2020, Kawhi Leonard scored a season-high 43 points in a win over the Cleveland Cavaliers.
+On January 14, 2020, Kawhi Leonard scored a season-high 43 points in just 29 minutes in a 128–103 win over the Cleveland Cavaliers.

 January 2020: Shared Pilot with Kobe Bryant

-February 1, 2020: San Diego State Retires Number 15
+February 1, 2020: Jersey Retired by San Diego State

-December 22, 2020: Leonard records 26 points in win over Lakers
+December 22, 2020: Leonard Records 26 Points in Season Opener

-On December 22, 2020, Kawhi Leonard recorded 26 points and two steals in a 116–109 win over the Los Angeles Lakers.
+On December 22, 2020, in the Clippers' season opener, Kawhi Leonard recorded 26 points and two steals in a 116–109 win over the Los Angeles Lakers.

-2020: Finalist for Olympic team
+2020: Finalist for Olympic Basketball Team

 May 3, 2021: Announced Hip Hop Album